Drug and Alcohol Abuse in New York – Facts and Trends

 The Empire State: A Trafficking Hub

 New York City’s dense population is a major reason why illicit drugs are so available and prevalent in the state.
 New York City ports handle traffic and shipments from all over the world, and properly scanning all of the shipments coming in from various countries makes detection difficult.
 It’s far easier to hide drug shipments amongst the countless amount of cargo moving through the city on a regular basis.
 Additionally, criminals can more easily blend in with the people around them due to the tightly packed nature of the city.
 Public transportation makes it very easy to slip away unnoticed and cross the city in minutes.
+See more information on New York addiction statistics at our recent blog.

 Struggling with Numbers